Your health. your terms.

 Are virtual sessions the same price as in-person?
 For one hour, yes.
 However, I do offer a 30 minute virtual session at a different rate (which is not offered in-person).

 Do I need equipment to work out with you?
 Nope!
 If you have equipment, we use what you have.
 I focus on utilizing your home environment as a place for simple, functional movement.
-If you want to build muscle, get out those laundry baskets baby!
-Grab some milk jugs or fill that old paint bucket with water and start walkin’!
-You probably have more than what you need but if you’re unsure, we will determine what you need, together.
+If you want to build muscle, get out those laundry baskets and water jugs, baby!

 Here is an example of what I do in my clients’ homes!